Workers' Comp FAQs

 Were you or a loved one hurt at work in San Diego County?
 You probably have lots of questions.
 Below are some top FAQs.
-If you have any other questions or want to find out if you need a workers' compensation attorney, call the Law Office of Robert A. McLaughlin now to arrange a free consultation: 866-324-9558.
-You also can contact us online.
+If you have any other questions or want to find out if you need a workers' compensation attorney, contact Robert A. McLaughlin, APC now to arrange a free consultation.

 - How does the claims process work?

 - How long does it take to settle a workers’ compensation claim?

 - Can I go to my own doctor for a work injury in California?

 - Can I sue my employer while I collect workers' compensation benefits?

 - How can you help me get the medical care I need?

 - The insurance company's doctor recommended medical care, but I've been denied treatment.
 Is that allowed?

 - Does it matter if the injury was my fault?